 A 2019 systematic review and meta-analysis of eight observational studies that included 20,966 subjects showed that low levels of Vitamin D were associated with an increased risk of pneumonia.

 A recent study (2020, Kara, et al.) studied the effects of vitamin D prevalence against morbidity and mortality rates in people with COVID-19.
 Their findings show that countries that have a low prevalence of Vitamin D (factors to consider are diet, lifestyle and sunlight exposure) had a higher burden of COVID-19 morbidity and mortality.

 Finally, we are going to talk about zinc.
 It isn’t in the spotlight as much as vitamin C and vitamin Dwhen it comes to immune support and we are unsure whyit's not spoken about as much as it has just as big of a role to play.
 Zinc is essential for the function of macrophages, the cells that kills foreign microbes by engulfing them.
 Zinc is also crucial for the development and function of neutrophils and natural killer cells, names of white blood cells and are key in an immune response.

 Researchers showed (2019, Read, et al.) that zinc has vital role in anti-viral immunity.
 They showed that zinc inhibits something called RNA polymerase which is required by viruses to replicate, therefore exhibiting zinc’s potential role in defending the body against infection.
 Want to read more on how you can strengthen your immune system?
 We've got an ultimate guide that you can read right here.

 Daily Immunity comes in two different delicious fruity flavours for a refreshing start to your day.
-Get 10% off your first dose with the code 'HELLO10'.
+Save 10% off your first order with the code 'HELLO10'.

 Try our new and improved Boost immunity drinks!
 Stress, travel, injuries, late nights & early mornings mean that sometimes we all need a boost!
 A healthier immune system means faster recovery - so you can...